microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 An application that is in the *windows* subsystem with a `consoleAllocationPolicy` of **always** *will always* be allocated a new conhost on startup.

+This proposal pertains only to applications spawned in their default state (i.e. either in an existing console session with no flags or without a console session or flags.)

+### Interaction with existing APIs

+[`CreateProcess`] supports a number of [process creation flags] that dictate how a spawned application will behave with regards to console allocation:

+* `DETACHED_PROCESS`: No console inheritance, no console host spawned for the new process.
+* `CREATE_NEW_CONSOLE`: No console inheritance, new console host **is** spawned for the new process.
+* `CREATE_NO_WINDOW`: No console inheritance, new console host **is** spawned for the new process.
+    * this is the same as `CREATE_NEW_CONSOLE`, except that the first connection packet specifies that the window should be invisible

+Because this proposal pertains only to applications spawned in their default state, `CreateProcess`' flags will override the manifested allocation policy just as they would have overridden the image's subsystem-based default.

+As an example, `CreateProcess(...CREATE_NEW_CONSOLE...)` on an **inheritOnly**-manifested application will force the allocation of a console host. `CreateProcess(...DETACHED_PROCESS...)` on an **always**-manifested application will suppress the allocation of a console host.

 ## Inspiration

 Fusion manifest entries are used to make application-scoped decisions like this all the time, like `longPathAware` and